signalfx/swagger-validate/README.md

 # Validate Swagger Objects

-A detailed validation provider for [Swagger](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) objects:
+A detailed validation provider for [Swagger](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md) objects.

+Given a relevant Swagger spec, this tool will provide detailed information about any validation errors which can be caught automatically.
+This is useful for catching invalid requests to a server on the client-side before a call is ever issues.
+Currently, these objects can be validated according to their Swagger specification:
 * [Models](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#527-model-object) (supports inheritance)
 * [Operations](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#523-operation-object)
 * [Data types](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#433-data-type-fields)